-The war in Ukraine is part of Putin’s all-out war on democracy.
-By contrast, the “War on Terror” backed for 20 years by the U.S. establishment exemplified the undermining of democracy from within.
+The war in Ukraine that started in February 2022 is part of Putin’s all-out war on democracy.
+Yet, the “War on Terror” backed for 20 years by the U.S. establishment openly revealed the demise of democracy on American soil itself.

 I. Military deception

 II.
 People deception

 It is not news that Putin is an autocrat.
 Animated by a nationalistic ideology and deeply despising Western societies, he considers democratic ideals to be a definite sign of moral decline.
 Trained in the 80s as a KGB operative, his formative years apparently converted him to the virtues of dictating to people what to think.
 Rapidly becoming president for life, he has shown time and again that the only way of governing he considers a sound one is to exert control in utter indifference to basic human rights.
 That used to be the KGB’s doctrine; he added to it his personal compulsion for dominance, be it physical or political.
 After Thechenia, Georgia, Syria, and, of course, political opponents in Russia, Ukrainians now suffer the devastating consequences of one man’s authoritarian and imperial delusions.

 But if we want to be coherent in denouncing today a blatant denial of international laws with the war in Ukraine, we must reflect on how and why the United States led their infamous “War on Terror.”
 Sergei Lavrov has a point when arguing that the invasion of Iraq in 2003 and the way it unfolded disqualify us from taking the moral high ground.
 Precisely because it is morally unacceptable—if your neighbor is a murderer, this does not allow you to become one—this argument asks a real question for Americans: has the United States eventually decided to understand its mistakes and change course for the future?